The Dutch North Sea coast and its hinterland

 A whole hotel for us alone

-The aged furnishings in this living room confirm my first impression of a pension as I would have expected in the 50 years.
-A wooden wall is colorfully painted with scenes that tell stories.
-By women.
-A garden.
-The life in the country.
-In the middle of the wooden wall is a double door, which we open curiously.
-Instead of another room, however, it leads directly into a huge double bed.
-Just like you often find them in old fisherman houses in Holland.
-Only that there is more space here.
+In the middle of the wooden wall there is a double door, which we open out of curiosity.
+Instead of leading into another room, however, it leads directly into a huge double bed.
+The kind you often find in old fishermen's houses in Holland.
+Only here there is more space.
 To get to the comfortable mattress, you first have to crawl over a wide frame.
 Only then do we sink into soft clouds.

 To emerge from this again proves to be a time-consuming endeavor.
 Only when you have climbed the frame again, you can crawl back to the entry back.
 It takes some practice to get along with this type of bed.